justunsix/olympic-app/README.md

 - "dist" is used to match to Vue-like framework used for this application.
 - --sku free creates the site under a free site which has limits

-## Deploy to a Static site in an Azure Storage Account
+## Deploy to Azure Storage Account Static Site

 Follow instructions to upload the [site to a static site](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal) using Azure storage account blobs.